Close

 As we stated earlier, a trust gives you much greater control over your assets.
 A will indicates how you’d like your assets used when you pass.
 A trust, on the other hand, is a legal framework that ensures your assets are used exactly as you wish.
 By avoiding probate court, your heirs don’t have to bicker, battle, or wait for your assets to be distributed.

-When asking yourself, ‘at what net worth do I need a trust?’ you’ll also want to consider your family’s privacy.
+When asking yourself, ‘at what net worth should you consider a trust?’ you’ll also want to consider your family’s privacy.
 Living trusts are private documents that keep your net worth private.
 If you’re relying on a will to distribute your assets, you’re guaranteeing that those details enter the public record.

 When you’re estate planning, your goal is to leave your family as much of your wealth as possible.

-At Wiser Financial Group, our experts will work closely with you and your estate attorney to create a trust that protects your assets.
-We can help you reduce the liability of estate taxes, avoid probate court, and ensure that your wealth is distributed according to your wishes.
+At Wiser Financial Group, our experts will work closely with you and your estate attorney to create a trust to protect assets and avoid probate.
+We can help you reduce the liability of estate taxes, preserve more money, and ensure that your wealth is distributed according to your wishes.
 So, if you’re still not sure if you need a trust or if you have questions about the process, please reach out to us today.

 Are you ready to get started?